If your child has epilepsy, your to-do list is different from that of a parent of a child that doesn't have it.

 - Ask the doctor what to do if your child is ill or has a fever (that can bring on seizures).

-- Make sure your child's school knows he takes medicine for epilepsy.
-If necessary, make plans for him to take it at school.
+- Make sure your child's school knows they take medicine for epilepsy.
+If necessary, make plans for them to take it at school.

-- Always carry a detailed list of his medications.
+- Always carry a detailed list of their medications.